fylobc/fylobc.github.io/_parts/Part_1.md

 <h2>Is this it?</h2>

-<p>This is a starting point for thinking about Bitcoin's value.
-Bitoin has several other potential uses, which are discussed more later and would affect its value in other ways.
-But even without wider adoption of Bitcoin, it will have value for the reasons discussed above.</p>
+<p>This is a starting point for thinking about Bitcoin's value, based on how it's used today.
+If it becomes more widely adopted, and if the appropriate technical advances are nade, it could have other uses, especially as a digital currency.
+This would change what sets its value, but even if this doesn't happen, Bitcoin has value for many of the same reasons as gold does.</p>